Since Runcloud added some cool features, this review has been updated as of February 2022.

 UpCloud adverts the stability of their servers, and it is true.
 During the testing period, we had a constant performance.
 Moreover, the up-time was 100%.
 Great!

-Fine Usability, but not for WordPress
+Fine Usability, and many functionalities for WordPress

 The first impression of RunCloud’s interface and usability is great.
 The screen loads effortlessly.
 The design is great.
 And it’s quite easy to find and manage settings.
 Managing domains and applications is great.
-However, installing, cloning and staging WordPress is a little tedious.

 Managing WordPress & Domains